By Scott Ross

 The two standouts that season were polar opposites.
 One was completely new, the other yet one more Hanna-Barbera prime-time cast-off that ran a single season.
 One was the product of two of the most inventive, even subversive, minds ever to work in the field of television cartoons, forever pushing the boundaries between adult sensibility and childish humor; the other the natural outgrowth of comic book adventure tropes geared to pre-adolescent boys.

-George’s polar opposite, Jonny Quest, was straight-up action-adventure, usually in “exotic” climes and often with supernatural, or seemingly supernatural, forces at work: Mummies, werewolves, terrifying globs of invisible energy, gargoyles, kimodo dragons, spider-like one-eyed robots and, in one especially memorable episode, a pterodactyl.
-It was a curiously homoerotic enterprise, what with Jonny’s widowed father Dr. Quest, his factotum, the humpy Race Bannon, Jonny, and the group’s Indian ward, Hadji and, aside from the mysterious Jade, no women or girls to speak of.
-The character designs were by the comics artist Doug Wildey.
-The astonishing, big-band driven theme was by Hoyt Curtin, and Jonny himself constituted my very first crush.
-Typical of me, I suppose, that the first boy I fell in love with was a cartoon character.
+George’s polar opposite, Jonny Quest, was straight-up action-adventure, usually in “exotic” climes and often with supernatural, or seemingly supernatural, forces at work: Mummies, werewolves, terrifying globs of invisible energy, gargoyles, komodo dragons, spider-like one-eyed robots and, in one especially memorable episode, a pterodactyl.
+It was a curiously homoerotic enterprise, what with the family group consisting of Jonny, his widowed father Dr. Quest, the Doctor’s humpy factotum Race Bannon, the Doctor’s Indian ward Hadji and, aside from the mysterious Jade, no women or girls to speak of.
+The character designs were by the comics artist Doug Wildey, the astonishing, big-band driven theme was by Hoyt Curtin, and Jonny himself constituted my very first crush.* Typical of me, I suppose, that the first boy I fell in love with was a cartoon character.

 Hanna-Barbera weighed in with the truly bizarre Wacky Races, in which a platoon of improbable vehicles and their alternately weird and/or creepy drivers, vied each week to out-smart, and out-villainize, each other.
 The lead stinker was the superbly malevolent Dick Dastardly (voice by Paul Winchell) who seems to have been designed after Jack Lemmon’s Professor Fate in The Great Race.
 His side-kick, Muttley, inherited Precious Pup’s wheezy chortle.